 Ring in the New Year with a festive dessert that's both delicious and guilt-free.
 We're sharing our favorite healthy New Year's Eve desserts, so go ahead and indulge in a few more sips of champagne.

 This luscious dessert proves you can have your cake and eat it, too.
-It clocks in at just 175 calories per serving and is loaded with delicious things like dark chocolate, fresh strawberries, and cream cheese.
+It clocks in at just 175 calories per serving and is loaded with delicious ingredients like dark chocolate, fresh strawberries, and cream cheese.
 Perfect for ringing in the New Year.

 These fancy cookies are the perfect New Year's dessert.
-Each cookie sandwich is filled with a rich brandy buttercream and rolled in chopped pistachios.
+Each sandwich cookie is filled with a rich brandy buttercream and rolled in chopped pistachios.
 Package them up and send them home as a fun New Year's party favor.

 These pretty layered desserts only look complicated!
-Celebrate New Year's eve with this showstopping dessert recipe.
+Celebrate New Year's Eve with this showstopping dessert recipe.
 Goat cheese and pink peppercorns add a grown-up touch to layers of chocolate and yogurt.

 Looking for a low-calorie dessert recipe that's still super impressive?
 Turn to fondue!
 This take on classic chocolate fondue is filled with rich dark chocolate.
-Serve it with colorful fruit kabobs and get dipping.
+Serve it with colorful fruit kabobs and get dipping!